rogerlew/skutt-kiln-monitor/README.md

 1. Captures frames from a Tapo or similar RTSP camera.
 2. Uses an ArUco marker to establish a homography and rectify the image.
 3. Applies feature-based matching to further refine the image alignment.
+4. Composites images and uses contours to revise character origins.
-4. Identifies active segments of the kiln’s LCD display.
+5. Identifies active segments of the kiln’s LCD display.
-5. Derives the kiln’s current temperature, firing state, and the displayed time.
+6. Derives the kiln’s current temperature, firing state, and the displayed time.
-6. Publishes these values to MQTT topic for home-assistant/HomeKit integration
+7. Publishes these values to MQTT topic for home-assistant/HomeKit integration

 ![image](https://github.com/user-attachments/assets/577bdf7b-e2ec-4986-b987-a152cf80c4b7)